 Research written about in the book NurtureShock has shown that some forms of praise can actually hold children back.
 Avoid praising children about their natural talent and giftings. eg. “You’re so brainy”, rather praise and encourage their efforts and hard work.

-Emphasizing effort gives a child a variable that they can control,” she explains.
+Emphasising effort gives a child a variable that they can control,” she explains.
 “They come to see themselves as in control of their success.
-(Location 376 Kindle Edition)
+(Location 376 Kindle Edition – which is the version I read)

 There is a lot more to be said on this topic, but try it this weekend in your services at Church – watch how many times you encourage kids about innate ability rather than the attempt they have made.